gagomes/chef-web-docs/chef_master/source/debug.rst

 Use the verbose logging that is built into the chef-client:

 ``-l LEVEL``, ``--log_level LEVEL``
    The level of logging to be stored in a log file.
+Valid levels auto, debug, info, warn, error, fatal.

 ``-L LOGLOCATION``, ``--logfile c``
    The location of the log file.
 This is recommended when starting any executable as a daemon.
 Default value: ``STDOUT``.